Nicholas C. Kawa

 Columbus, OH 43210

-I am a core faculty member of OSU’s Initiative for Food and Agricultural Transformation (InFACT) as well as an affiliate faculty member in the Center for Latin American Studies and the Environmental Sciences Graduate Program.
+I am an Assistant Professor in the Department of Anthropology as well as an affiliate faculty member in Comparative Studies, the Center for Latin American Studies, and the Environmental Sciences Graduate Program at Ohio State.
 My research centers on human-environment interactions, with specific focus on human cultural relationships to plants, soils, and bodily waste.
-I have studied the contemporary management of Amazonian Dark Earth (a fertile, anthropogenic soil associated with Pre-Columbian indigenous settlements) as well as the botanical diversity found in association with it.
+I have studied the contemporary management of Amazonian Dark Earth (an anthropogenic soil associated with Amazonian indigenous settlements) as well as the botanical diversity found in association with it.
 I have also investigated the role that social networks play in the distribution of crop varieties found in rural Amazonian communities as well as hiring practices in American academic anthropology.
-My most recent project, funded by a post-PhD grant from the Wenner-Gren Foundation, examines the use of biosolids (i.e. treated sanitation waste) for agricultural production, urban gardening, and ecological restoration in the contemporary US.
-Though much of my work is disseminated through peer-reviewed research articles and books, I also contribute regularly to popular outlets including NPR, The Atlantic, The Conversation, and SAPIENS as well as informal publications, such as blogs and zines.
+My most recent project, funded by a post-PhD grant from the Wenner-Gren Foundation, examines the use of biosolids (i.e. treated sewage sludge) for agricultural production, urban gardening, landscaping, and ecological restoration in the American Midwest.
+Though much of my work is disseminated through peer-reviewed research articles and books, I also contribute regularly to popular journalistic outlets including NPR, The Atlantic, The Conversation, and SAPIENS as well as informal multimedia publications, such as podcasts, blogs, and zines.

 Selected Recent Publications